 You can use this heat loss calculator to estimate the power of a heater needed to keep your room at a comfortable temperature.
-From the text you will learn how to compute the heat loss and what is the BTU heating calculator.
+From the text, you will learn how to compute heat loss and what is the BTU heating calculator.

 All materials conduct heat.
 You can warm up your place to a comfortable temperature, but as long as the temperature outside is lower, your home will get colder.
-The flow of the heat from warmer to colder place is practically unstoppable, no matter how high-quality insulating materials you can find.
+The flow of the heat from warmer to colder places is practically unstoppable, no matter how high the quality of insulating materials you choose to use.
 To compensate for the loss, we need to supply energy at a constant rate.
 This power is the power of a heater that this calculator will help you to compute.

 Areais the area of the surface,

 The heat loss through walls can be estimated in the following way.
 First, we should specify the type of insulation.
 In our calculator, we have provided 3 options: